qq502361472/pluglock/pluglock-redis/README.md

 ## Implementation Details

-The Redis module implements the core `PLockResource` interface and provides two specific implementations:
+The Redis module implements the core `PLockResource` interface and provides a dynamic implementation that automatically selects the appropriate Redis client based on what's available in the classpath.

-1. `JedisPLockResource` - Based on Jedis client
+The implementation hierarchy:
+1. `RedisPLockResource` - Main lock resource implementation
-2. `LettucePLockResource` - Based on Lettuce client
+2. `DynamicRedisConnectionFactory` - Automatically selects between Jedis and Lettuce

-The appropriate implementation is loaded via Java SPI mechanism at runtime.
+3. `JedisConnectionFactoryImpl` - Jedis-specific connection factory
+4. `LettuceConnectionFactoryImpl` - Lettuce-specific connection factory

+Dependencies:
+- Both Jedis and Lettuce dependencies are marked as `provided` scope in pluglock-redis
+- Apache Commons Pool2 is included with `compile` scope for connection pooling support